BonusBank/bonusbank_docs/docs/general-info/targets.md

 ---

 # Targets

-<p align="center">  After the introduction about Tokens in the previous info item, we´ll now find out how to use Targets, how to create them and what the different options are. </p>

-As leaders, managers or admins, we can define two useful actions within BonusBank: **Targets**.
+> As leaders, managers or admins, we can define two useful actions within BonusBank: **Targets**.
 These are tools available through the app's floating button (via the "Define" option) that allow us to make our **Teams participate in the transfer decisions of Tokens**, and help us **set common objectives**.

-Below we explain in more detail what each of these actions consists of.

 ### What is a Target and why do we use it